WindowStations/VB6NameSpaces/README.md

 * Images can be saved/loaded to/from the designer file.
 * Constructors subs have been added to classes to match the same order as VB.NET contructors.
 * Class buckets containing classes as properties can be used as an interface, ie when using the implements keyword in VB6

+7-25-21 (internal version)
+* Enumerations are saved/loaded to/from the designer file.
+* DataGridView control added to toolbox
+* DataSet (associated xml classes) added to toolbox